 You don’t NEED to make a cream layer, but I love it.

 To make the whipped cream, I use an immersion blender on low for a few seconds, combining the heavy cream and powdered sugar.

-I like to make the cream with soft peaks and not too stiff so it lays on top of the chai latte better, spreading out on top instead of in tight lumps.
+I like to make the cream with soft peaks and not too stiff so it lays on top of the chai latte better, spreading out on top.